ADC Part II OSCE Interactive Roleplay

 2. Speak with an AI patient

-Have a live, voice-based consultation with an AI patient who behaves like a real person — guarded, worried, and only revealing information when asked the right questions.
-No scripts, no shortcuts.
+Have a live voice consultation with an AI patient who behaves like a standardised patient: guarded, worried, and only revealing important information when you ask the right question.

 Early access